Choosing Dairy and Soy-Free Formula for Your Baby

 1. Your child has lactose intolerance.

+One of the most common reasons many parents and caregivers choose a dairy free baby formula is due to lactose intolerance concerns.
 If your family has a history of lactose intolerance, it’s possible that your baby may be at higher risk as well, but this isn’t always easy to identify.
 There can be many root causes.
 In very rare cases, congenital lactase deficiency is inherited through an autosomal recessive pattern, which means both parents may have the gene but don’t express symptoms.
+Lactose intolerance can vary in severity.
+It happens when the enzyme lactase, which is needed to break down the milk sugar lactose, is deficient or inefficient.
+Some signs formula doesn't agree with the baby due to its lactose content include fussiness around eating, restlessness, bloating, increased gassiness, or signs of stomach pain like clenching fists or arching backs.
+It’s best to speak to your child’s pediatrician if lactose intolerance is suspected.

 2. Your child has a milk protein allergy.

+Choosing a dairy and soy free formula can mean looking into hypoallergenic or amino acid based options for babies instead.
+This can be a priority if your child has a known allergy to the milk proteins casein or whey, or both.
 While lactose intolerance is due to a missing digestive enzyme, having a milk protein allergy is an autoimmune response.
 The latter can result in an allergic reaction, like hives, swelling, and itchiness.
 In the most serious cases, it can lead to anaphylaxis that requires emergency medical attention.
 A milk protein allergy can be diagnosed with the help of your child’s pediatrician and likely involves a non dairy formula.

 3. Your baby is at higher risk for reflux.